John Alden Dix: Political career

 Dix also became involved in politics, including serving as a delegate to the 1904 Democratic National Convention, and chairman of the Washington County and New York State Democratic Committees.
 In 1906, he was an unsuccessful candidate for the Democratic nomination for governor at the party's state convention.

 In 1908, Dix was the Democratic nominee for Lieutenant Governor of New York on the ticket with Lewis S. Chanler, but was defeated.

 Dix ran for governor again in 1910; he won the Democratic nomination, and won the November general election.
 During his term, Dix established a New York State Factory Commission to investigate factory conditions, a reaction to the Triangle Shirtwaist Factory fire; as a result of the commission's work, 32 worker safety laws were enacted by the legislature and approved by Dix.
 After a fire destroyed a large portion of the state capitol building, Dix successfully advocated state legislation that improved fire safety regulations and building codes.

 Other Dix accomplishments in office included creation of the state Conservation Commission, the law authorizing direct primary elections, and a law limiting work weeks to 54 hours.
 In 1912 he was a delegate to the Democratic National Convention.
 He also ran for reelection in 1912, but lost the Democratic nomination to William Sulzer.

-Death and burial
+Personal life

+On April 24, 1889, Dix married Gertrude Alden Thomson of Albany, the daughter of Lemon Thomson, his business partner.
+Gertrude's sister, Nancy Sherman Thomson (1867–1927), was married to State Senator Curtis N. Douglas (1856–1919).
+He was warden of St. Stephen's Episcopal Church in Schuylerville.

 After leaving office Dix retired to Santa Barbara, California.
 He was also active in civic endeavors including service on the Cornell University board of trustees.
 In 1912, he received the honorary degree of LL.D. from Hamilton College.

 Mrs. Dix died in Santa Barbara in 1923; the couple had no children.

 Dix died in New York City on April 9, 1928, and was buried at Albany Rural Cemetery in Menands.